 - 2.6.1 As of November 10, 2015, the State no longer accepted paper reports.
 The State will continue to accept reports in an electronic format through February 28, 2018.
-Beginning March 1, 2018, reports will be required to be submitted in a web-based record. - 2.6.2 Although not required by the Law or regulation, negative reports will be accepted from any person.
+Beginning March 1, 2018, reports shall be required to be submitted in a web-based record. - 2.6.2 Although not required by the Abandoned or Unclaimed Property Law or regulation, negative reports will be accepted from any person.